Zhilin123/urop/UROP_Github_file/README.md

         - for now, chinese is used for demo because its the only other language I can read

 Tasks to do:
+- convert some images into html table elements etc (ie question 1, 2 and more )
+- improve logging (log use of hints and translation)
 - include more questions into the database
     - free resources available online?
+    - classify questions based on topics
+    - automate suggesting hints based on question type
     - some questions from collaborators?
+- change logging to per question basis, including session id
+- allow student to pick up from previously attempted question
+- front end user profile
+- create a page where users can just upload questions
 - Pack more pedagogically significant features into the webapp
     - maybe having questions sorted into categories for easy practice
     - make it into a gamified environment